facebook/react/docs/docs/thinking-in-react.md

   * The common owner component is `FilterableProductTable`.
   * It conceptually makes sense for the filter text and checked value to live in `FilterableProductTable`

 Cool, so we've decided that our state lives in `FilterableProductTable`.
-First, add a `getInitialState()` method to `FilterableProductTable` that returns `{filterText: '', inStockOnly: false}` to reflect the initial state of your application.
+First, add an instance property `this.state = {filterText: '', inStockOnly: false}` to `FilterableProductTable`'s `constructor` to reflect the initial state of your application.
 Then, pass `filterText` and `inStockOnly` to `ProductTable` and `SearchBar` as a prop.
 Finally, use these props to filter the rows in `ProductTable` and set the values of the form fields in `SearchBar`.

 You can start seeing how your application will behave: set `filterText` to `"ball"` and refresh your app.
 You'll see that the data table is updated correctly.